awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-devenv.md

 Set up a Node\.js development environment to test your application locally prior to deploying it to AWS Elastic Beanstalk\.
 This topic outlines development environment setup steps and links to installation pages for useful tools\.

-For common setup steps and tools that apply to all languages, see [Configuring Your Development Machine for Use with AWS Elastic Beanstalk](chapter-devenv.md)\.
+For common setup steps and tools that apply to all languages, see [Configuring Your Development Machine for Use with Elastic Beanstalk](chapter-devenv.md)\.

 **Topics**
 + [Installing Node\.js](#nodejs-devenv-nodejs)